selemis/selectrix/README.md

 #### Step 6: Deploy the Plugin

-1. Copy the JAR file to the `plugins/` directory in the FileSelector project root
+1. Copy the JAR file to the `plugins/` directory in the Selectrix project root
-2. Restart the FileSelector application
+2. Restart the Selectrix application
 3. Your plugin will automatically appear in the "Action" dropdown!

 ### Plugin Dependencies